dalzilio/mcc/README.md

 ## Features and recent modifications

-* We provide a new command, `skeleton`, that generates a P/T net by coalescing all the colors in a place into a single one, and forgetting the guards on transitions.
+* We provide a new command, `skeleton` :bone:, that generates a P/T net by coalescing all the colors in a place into a single one, and forgetting the guards on transitions.
 This is exactly the construction defined by S. Wallner and K.
   Wolf in [Skeleton Abstraction for Universal Temporal